learning-zone/angular-basics/README.md

 export class DynamicComponent { }
 ```
 **2. Service Loader**
-The Service must have an exposed method to set the ViewContainerRef because it’s not possible to inject the ViewContainerRef by using the service’s constructor due to it not being a Component, so we must use a setter method: setRootViewContainer.
+The Service must have an exposed method to set the ViewContainerRef because it is not possible to inject the ViewContainerRef by using the service constructor due to it not being a Component, so we must use a setter method: setRootViewContainer.
 addDynamicContainer adds the DynamicComponent to the DOM.
 ```typescript
 import {